vin0010/SystemDesign/Problems.md

     - Guest/User service
   - Database
     - Considering the relations between tables and need for ACID, SQL is best
-    - No need to assign room at the time of booking, keeping a inventory count in booking is best for performance.
+    - No need to assign room at the time of booking, keeping an inventory count in booking is best for performance.
     - Table
       - Hotel
         - Room